“I am thinking,” the voice in the chaos said to Lionel, “of writing a new tragedy. You’re going to play the hero.”

-I received a free copy of Stranger of Tempest in exchange for an honest review.
+I received an advanced reading copy of Crowfall in exchange for an honest review.
 I would like to thank Ed McDonald and Ace Books for the opportunity.
 May contain spoilers for Ravencry.

-I received a free copy of Kings of the Wyld in exchange for an honest review.
-I would like to thank Nicholas Eames, Nazia, and Orbit Books.
+I received an uncorrected proof copy of Priest of Lies in exchange for an honest review.
+I would like to thank Peter McLean and Ace Books for the opportunity.

-I received an advanced copy of Blackwing through NetGalley in exchange for an honest review.
-I would like to thank Ed McDonald, Orion Publishing Group and Gollancz. *Minor spoilers may follow*
+I received an uncorrected proof and a finished version of From The Wreck in exchange for an honest review.
+I would like to thank Jane Rawson and Picador.
+This review is based on the final product. *Minor spoilers*